-When taking deluge system out of service, a fire patrol should be established in the system area.
+When taking the Deluge System out of service, a fire patrol should be established in the system area.
 If automatic fire-alarm signaling equipment is utilized, the proper authority should be notified that the system is being removed from service.
 The insuring body and owner representative should also be notified when the system is being taken out of service.